awslabs/graphstorm/docs/source/cli/graph-construction/single-machine-gconstruct.rst

 * **-\-output-format**: the format of constructed graph, options are ``DGL``,  ``DistDGL``.
 Default is ``DistDGL``.
 It also accepts multiple graph formats at the same time separated by an space, for example ``--output-format "DGL DistDGL"``.
 The output format is explained in the :ref:`Output <gcon-output-format>` section above.
 * **-\-num-parts**: an integer value that specifies the number of graph partitions to produce.
 This is only valid if the output format is ``DistDGL``.
 * **-\-skip-nonexist-edges**: boolean value to decide whether skip edges whose endpoint nodes don't exist.
 Default is true.
-* **-\-ext-mem-workspace**: the directory where the tool can store data during graph construction.
+* **-\-ext-mem-workspace**: the directory where the tool can store intermediate data during graph construction.
 Suggest to use high-speed SSD as the external memory workspace.
 * **-\-ext-mem-feat-size**: the minimal number of feature dimensions that features can be stored in external memory.
 Default is 64.
 * **-\-output-conf-file**: The output file with the updated configurations that records the details of data transformation, e.g., convert to categorical value mappings, and max-min normalization ranges.
 If not specified, will save the updated configuration file in the **-\-output-dir** with name `data_transform_new.json`.